 Enquiries relating to the LGI or Heritage List should be directed to the Town's Heritage Officer.

 Some places listed on the Schedule are also included on the Heritage Council of Western Australia’s State Register of Heritage Places and protected under the Heritage of Western Australia Act 1990.
 All development applications for registered places must be referred to the Heritage Council for comment.
 The Town of Claremont must take into account the Heritage Council’s comment’s when assessing applications for such places.

 Demolition of any building or place within the Town of Claremont requires planning approval.
-Generally Council will not approve demolition of all or part of a building included on the Schedule unless it can be demonstrated to be of little cultural significance.
+Generally Council will not approve demolition of all or part of a building included on the List unless it can be demonstrated to be of little cultural significance.